getify/Functional-Light-JS/ch2.md

 ## The Importance Of Declarative Style

-Considering the `foo(..)` we just looked at, we could instead have processed the parameters manually:
+Considering the destructured `foo(..)` we just looked at, we could instead have processed the parameters manually:

 ```js
 function foo(params) {